China–United Arab Emirates relations

-China – United Arab Emirates relations refer to the diplomatic relations between the People's Republic of China and the United Arab Emirates.
-Diplomatic ties were first established in 1984.
+The People's Republic of China and the United Arab Emirates established diplomatic relations in 1984.
 The UAE maintains an embassy in Beijing and a consulate-general in Hong Kong while China has an embassy in Abu Dhabi and consulate-general in Dubai.
-The UAE and China have been strong international allies, with significant cooperation across economic, political and cultural aspects.
+The two countries signed a strategic partnership agreement in 2012.
+The UAE and China have maintained strong relations, with significant cooperation across economic, political and cultural aspects.

 Background

 The relations between the two have historically been mounted on high-level trade.
 In 2007, China-UAE bilateral trade scaled new highs, exceeding $19.4 billion and indicating a growth rate of 41 percent.
 There are also some 2,000 Chinese firms operating in the UAE and a large community of Chinese in the United Arab Emirates who are involved primarily in the construction sector.
 Additionally, the UAE is China's second largest trading partner in the Persian Gulf region and the largest in terms of buying Chinese products.

 According to Wen Jiabao, "the UAE is one of China's most important economic partners in the Persian Gulf region, serving as a transfer center for Chinese products to the Middle East and African markets."
 He also encouraged Emirati businesses to invest in China and Chinese companies to invest in the UAE, noting that the expansion of bilateral cooperation facilitates the fundamental interests of both nations.

 During a visit to China in 2010, UAE Minister of Foreign Trade Sheikha Lubna Al Qasimi expressed that the UAE was keen on strengthening its strategic partnership with China and developing commercial and investment cooperation.
 In 2012, China and UAE signed a strategic partnership agreement.

 Despite pressure from the US, Abu Dhabi's cooperation with China over artificial intelligence and upgradation of hi-tech industries continued.
 Analysts were warning that strengthening relations between the UAE and Beijing, citing the May 2024 visit of Mohamed bin Zayed Al Nahyan to China, were “not irreversible” and may cause issues with the US.
 In the meeting, UAE-China vowed on closer cooperation in areas including artificial intelligence.
 The US and China have most intensive competition in the areas on which Abu Dhabi and Beijing were vowing cooperation, including trade and investment, science and technology, and others.
 That was becoming an increasing concern for Washington.
 In May 2024, US restricted the UAE's G42 to reduce its association with China.
 In 2023, the US also stopped the Emirati plans to participate in China's 2026 Chang’e-7 moon mission, considering the US technology transfer restrictions.

 In July 2024, China and the United Arab Emirates are holding joint air force training exercise, dubbed Falcon Shield, in the northwest Xinjiang province of China.
 In 2022, The Emirati Defense Ministry announced a deal with the China National Aero-Technology Import & Export for the purchase of 12 L-15 light attack planes.
 In 2022, China was the UAE's largest trading partner, while the UAE was China's biggest partner in the Arab world.